 Let’s say one of your competitors is dominant on Facebook but has put little effort into Twitter.
 Then, you might want to focus on the networks where your audience is underserved, rather than solely trying to win fans away from a dominant player.

-Once you’ve identified your competitors, conduct a competitive analysis with BiQ’s Rank Intelligence and find out exactly which keywords they are ranking for in a click of a button.
+Once you’ve identified your competitors, conduct a competitive analysis with BiQ’s Rank Intelligence and find out exactly which keywords they are ranking for with a click of a button.